Redfern Aboriginal Tent Embassy

 The Redfern Aboriginal Tent Embassy was a protest camp run by Aboriginal Australians in the inner-Sydney suburb of Redfern.
-Its aim is to keep an area of land known as The Block in Aboriginal hands, and to ensure the land is used solely for low-cost housing for Aboriginal people.
+Its aim was to keep an area of land known as The Block in Aboriginal hands, and to ensure the land was used solely for low-cost housing for Aboriginal people.
 It was started by Aboriginal elder, Jenny Munro, and was named after the original Aboriginal Tent Embassy in Canberra.

-The organisers of the Redfern Aboriginal Tent Embassy say they are defying the gentrification of Redfern, and describe the eviction of the Aboriginal people from the area as "social cleansing".
+The organisers of the Redfern Aboriginal Tent Embassy said they were defying the gentrification of Redfern, and described the eviction of the Aboriginal people from the area as "social cleansing".

 History

 The Redfern Aboriginal Tent Embassy was established on National Sorry Day on 26 May 2014, when Jenny Munro, her husband Lyall Munro Jnr, and other Aboriginal elders erected numerous tents on the otherwise vacant land.
-There were formerly houses on The Block, which were purchased with a grant from the Whitlam Government in 1972, as a result of a campaign led by Bob Bellear to secure low-cost housing for Aboriginal people.
+There were formerly houses on The Block, which were purchased with a grant from the Whitlam government in 1972, as a result of a campaign led by Bob Bellear to secure low-cost housing for Aboriginal people.
 This was because Aboriginal people were subjected to severe discrimination when seeking accommodation in the private rental market.
 Purchase of houses continued over time.

 The Aboriginal Housing Company (AHC), an Aboriginal charity, was set up to administer and oversee the provision of low-cost housing for Aboriginal people.
 Over the years, there were complaints that the AHC was not transparent about its financial affairs, and it was accused of nepotism and mismanagement.
 As median house prices in Redfern doubled in the late 1990s, the AHC began evicting Aboriginal tenants from The Block, and moving them to other AHC-owned houses further away from Sydney's centre.
 The AHC then demolished the vacated houses on The Block.

-Munro says The Block is sacred, sovereign Aboriginal land.
+Munro said The Block is sacred, sovereign Aboriginal land.
 But on 26 May 2014, the CEO of the Aboriginal Housing Company, Michael Mundine, said that The Block was private land.
 However, he told reporters that he would not instruct the police to remove the tent embassy inhabitants from the site.